Squad-BrickCarriers/CS35L_SquadBrickCarriers-Final-Project/README.md

 ## Available Scripts

-In the project directory client/ **and** server/, you can run terminal commands:
+In the project directories '/client' **and** '/server', you can run terminal commands:

 ### `npm install`
 Install dependencies.